Are you mystified by the retro and quirky guitars from Danelectro?

 3. Some Imperfections

-There are other little niggles, such as the ‘stackable guitar knobs’, the most common complaint.
+When it comes to imperfections, there are a few little niggles, such as the ‘stackable guitar knobs’ being the most common complaint.

 Players often mistakenly adjust the volume instead of the tone and vice versa.
 These will take some getting used to, but it’s only a slight drawback.